Category: Uncategorized

 Guided Tours

-Tours will run over the Easter Break.
-On Wednesday the 8th, 15th and 22nd of April at 6pm.
+Tours run on Weds nights throught the spring and summer.
 Join our enthusiastic volunteers for a guided tour around the Shore Station including a visit to the Signal Tower.
 Meet at 6pm at Big Sky Books – which will be open from 5.30pm to 7pm!
-It will…
+It will take approximately one hour and there is no…

 -